cescoffier/quarkus-openshift-workshop/docs/docs/open-api.md

     ---

-    Please stop the hero-service launched in dev mode otherwise you will get a conflict port error.
+    Please stop the hero-service launched in dev mode clicking `Ctrl + C` otherwise you will get a conflict port error.
 </div>